agalati/steadydose/PRIVACY.md

 ### Crash and diagnostic data

-If you have opted in to share analytics with Apple (via iOS Settings → Privacy → Analytics & Improvements), Apple may share anonymised crash reports with us through App Store Connect.
+If you have opted in to share analytics with your device platform (via your device's privacy or analytics settings), your platform may share anonymised crash reports with us through the respective developer console.
 This data contains no personally identifiable information and is used only to identify and fix bugs.

 ---